victorgrein/magnus-ai/README.md

 - Regular users (associated with a client) only have access to their client's resources
 - Admin users have access to all resources
 - Certain operations (such as creating MCP servers) are restricted to administrators only
+- Account lockout mechanism after multiple failed login attempts for enhanced security

+## 📧 Email Templates

+The platform uses Jinja2 templates for email rendering with a unified design system:

+- **Base Template**: All emails extend a common base template for consistent styling
+- **Verification Email**: Sent when users register to verify their email address
+- **Password Reset**: Sent when users request a password reset
+- **Welcome Email**: Sent after email verification to guide new users
+- **Account Locked**: Security alert when an account is locked due to multiple failed login attempts

+All email templates feature responsive design, clear call-to-action buttons, and fallback mechanisms.

 ## 🚀 Running the Project